dynamicspartnersee/dynamicspartnersee.github.io/apps/estonian-intrastat-reporting/docs/en-US/help.md

 * Basic Requirements - "Transaction Type", "Tariff No.", "Country/Region of Origin Code", "Net Weight" are required.
 * Additional Requirements - Basic Requirements + "Transport Method", "Shipment Method Code", "Entry/Exit Point" are required.

+Check if field **Format Configured** is 'Yes' on **Estonian Intrastat** fast tab.
+You can also click 'Yes', to see the format configuration entry.
+_This makes possible the creation of Intrastat Report file, that meets the Estonian requirements._

 ## Setup Tariff Numbers
 In Estonia, some of the tariff numbers require reporting of quantity in supplementary units in addition to the weight.